ian/next-graphql/README.md

 # zeit-graphql

-Easy to setup GraphQL server for Zeit Functions
+Easy to setup GraphQL server for Zeit Functions.
+See https://zeit.co/docs/v2/serverless-functions/introduction for more details from Zeit.

 # Installation